Models¶

 description: str | None

-default_instructions: str | None # AI hint for when to use assets
+default_instructions: str | None # AI hint for when to use members

 is_default: bool # Auto-include in projects